openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   No longer used.

-  **History**: User's preferred language, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
+  **History**: User's preferred language, asked during the sign up process for the 6.002x prototype course given in Spring 2012.
 Sometimes written in those languages.
 EdX stopped collecting this data after MITx transitioned to edX, but never removed the values for the first group of learners.